RakeshKalita9/Resturent_Service/README.md

 * ResturentController -> The ResturentController class handles all type of Api request.
 The end Points are  "/getAllResturent","/addResturent","/getSpecificResturent", "/updateSpeciality","/deleteResturent"
 ## Service
-* Model -> Inside the model Package, we store different entities used in our project as class.Here each entities can be described as Class
+* Model -> Inside the model Package, we store different entities used in our project as class.
+Each class of Model Package contains the blue Print of the respective entities of our project

 * ResturentService -> The ResturentService class contains all type of Bussiness logic for this project

 ## Repository